 If you feel overwhelmed, don't worry.
 This is normal.

-This is hard, but you can be wise and courageous, and you can help to improve the quality of your teammate's life.
+This is hard, but you can be wise and courageous, and you can help to improve the quality of your teammate's you can help to work you have both put into making life.
 All of the hard work you have both put into making your partnership successful in the past can help make this game plan a winner.